 Why You Should Watch: While gothic romance isn’t a focus of the series (but hey, who isn’t rooting for Sara and John?), it does have gothic elements and features fabulous period costumes that add to its authenticity.

-It’s also a gothic thriller and gothic mystery series.
-Just be warned this show has some disturbing content.
+It’s also a gothic thriller and mystery.
+But be warned, this dark romance show has some disturbing content.

-Content Note: TV-MA for violence, disturbing imagery, profanity, and sexual references/innuendo.
+Content Note: TV-MA for violence, disturbing imagery, profanity, and suggestive references/innuendo.

 #4 An American Haunting (2005)